vedansh-5/LFX_kubestellar/docs/content/contribution-guidelines/operations/document-management.md

 	MANIFEST=$(MANIFEST) docs/scripts/docs-ecutable.sh
 ```

-You give the path from that follows the '{{config.repo_url}}/docs' path, and name of the .md file you want to 'execute'/'test' as the value for the <b><i>MANIFEST</i></b> variable:
+You give the path from that follows the '{{config.repo_url}}/docs' path, and name of the .md file you want to 'execute'/'test' as the value for the ***MANIFEST*** variable:

 ``` title="How to 'make' our docs-ecutable target"
 make MANIFEST="'docs/content/Getting-Started/quickstart.md'" docs-ecutable
 ```

-<b>note:</b> there are single and double-quotes used here to avoid issues with 'spaces' used in files names or directories.
+**note:** there are single and double-quotes used here to avoid issues with 'spaces' used in files names or directories.
 Use the single and double-quotes as specified in the quickstart example here.

 #### The new and improved secret sauce:
 - The newer code for executing bash snippets in documentation is at <a href="{{ config.repo_url }}/blob/{{ config.ks_branch }}/docs/scripts/execute-html.sh">{{ config.repo_url }}/blob/{{ config.ks_branch }}/docs/scripts/execute-html.sh</a>